KulikDM/pythresh/README.rst

 is made available below

-Additional benchmarking has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder was the most robust in terms of datasets and outlier detection methods.
+Additional benchmarking has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean, and the most robust (best least accurate prediction) was `DSN`.

 ----